 Also, compress your images in your mailings to reduce their loading time.
 It is often forgotten but most people who open an email on their phone are on the LTE network, which is slower to charge.

-Step 3: Think of a new design
+Step 3: Think of a new design for responsive email

 Once you have selected your content and identified the preferred method for processing your images, you just have to develop a design that fits.
 It’s a good idea to use separate columns based on your content priorities.
 For example, your level 2 rated content arranged in a column on the right, can be found at the end of your message.
 This solution frees up the entire width for your mobile version and your main content.